Aceinna/docs_openrtk/setup-OpenRTK.rst

         The python driver automatically scans available USB-serial ports and finds the right com port.
 If the correct com port is found, the "UPGRADE" button circled by cyan rectrangle will be highlighted.
 Then click the "UPGRADE" button to start the firmware upgrade process and wait it completes.

-  b. **Download** the firmware bin file and **flash** it into OpenRTK330 module.
+  b. (**WARNING!** Checkout **Troubleshooting** #1 at the end of this page, before you go down this path) **Download** the firmware bin file and **flash** it into OpenRTK330 module.
 In order to fullfill this, first install the STM32 ST-LINK Utility software from `here <https://www.st.com/en/development-tools/stsw-link004.html>`_ on your PC.
 Then open the STM32 ST-LINK Utility software and connect the OpenRTK330 EVB with PC using the ST-LINK debugger,

     1. Click the red circled "1" to establish a connection with the OpenRTK EVB